 Did you know Ye Oldest Chymist Shoppe it is the second-oldest chemist's shop in the world, beaten by one in China by only 53 years?

-Today you can enter the establishment to purchase some local souvenirs or sit down for a traditional afternoon tea.
+Today you can enter the establishment to purchase some local souvenirs or sit down for a traditional afternoon tea at the Lavender rooms.

 Walk around the recreational space, especially ideal for family with kids or dogs who want a lovely green space to explore.

 The park is home to lots of plant and animal life, including a thriving bird population.
 The paths are open year around, but please consider that they may become muddy after a rainy day.
 Bring appropriate walking footwear.